 Bride finds missing wedding dress through Facebook

-TV reports Jennifer Contini and fiance Steven Cunningham were driving from Southampton, New York, to Dover, Ohio, when they lost the dress.
-Contini says they stopped during the trip, and she thinks she left the dress on top of the car as they drove away.
+TV reports Jennifer Contini and her fiancA©, Steven Cunningham, were traveling from New York to Dover, Ohio when they lost the dress.
+Contini says they had stopped during the trip, and she guesses she left the dress on top of the car as they drove away.

 Comments